Somesh1010/fake-person-generator/README.md

 # Fake Person Generator

 The Fake Person Generator is a tool designed to create fictitious identities on-the-fly, with a specific focus on cybersecurity applications.
-This innovative tool generates detailed yet entirely fictional profiles, including names, ages, occupations, addresses, phone number, pincode, SSN number, date of birth, email address, and gender.
+This innovative tool generates detailed yet entirely fictional profiles, including names, ages, occupations, addresses, phone numbers, pin codes, SSN numbers, dates of birth, email addresses, and genders.
 It leverages a sophisticated algorithm to ensure each identity is unique and realistic, drawing from a vast database of diverse characteristics.

 ## Key Features